cardinalanticheat/documentation/getting-started/index.md

 The current hash can be shown by executing the `cac` command and save the last 8 characters.

-### Unstable versions
+### Use unreleased versions

-While stable versions are more beneficial, you might want to test out newer features, detections or fixes before it has been tested and published.
+While stable versions are more beneficial, you might want to test out newer features, detections or fixes before it has been rolled-out.
 You can do this by setting another environment variable:

 ```shell